 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using methotrexate

 It is very important that your doctor check your progress at regular visits to make sure methotrexate is working properly and to check for unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Talk with your doctor before using methotrexate if you plan to have children.
 Some men and women who use methotrexate have become infertile (unable to have children).

 Limit alcohol use with methotrexate.
 Alcohol may increase the risk for liver problems.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Methotrexate can lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 - If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.